845880088/OpenAvatarChat-AI-Vision/readme_en.md

 ```

 #### Multi-Session Support
 LiteAvatar supports multiple sessions on a single machine.
-To enable this feature, refer to `config/chat_with_openai_compatible_bailian_cosyvoice.yaml` and set the `default.chan_engine.concurrent_limit` parameter.
+To enable this feature, refer to `config/chat_with_openai_compatible_bailian_cosyvoice.yaml` and set the `default.chan_engine.concurrent_li` parameter.
 By configuring this parameter, you predefine the maximum number of concurrent sessions supported at startup.

 Please note that running multiple sessions significantly increases system resource demands.
 When LiteAvatar runs on a GPU, each concurrent session consumes approximately 3GB of GPU memory.
-Setting `concurrent_limit` too high may lead to **out-of-memory errors**.
+Setting `concurrent_li` too high may lead to **out-of-memory errors**.
 Please adjust the number of concurrent sessions according to your machine's hardware specifications.

 ### LAM Avatar Driver Handler